martin-lang/martin/README.md

 In Future releases of Martin, variables and parameters may restrict the range of an `Int` or `Float`.
 This will be proven at compile time if possible, and will generate checks to throw an exception at runtime

 ###Union and Intersection Types
-In the future, Martin  will support union and intercetion types.
+In the future, Martin  will support union and intersecetion types.

 ###Tags

 In Java, `@Override` is an annotation, while it's a keyword in Scala and C++; `@inline` is an annotation in Scala and a keyword in C++.
-Martin features a unification of annotations and modifiers called tags, because there's no real difference between them.
+Martin features a unification of annotations and modifiers called tags because there's no real difference between them.
 Tags are prepended with the `§` symbol (`U+00A7 SECTION SIGN`).
 The tags `private protected public final abstract` are compiled to Java modifiers.

 ###Top-level methods